MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 pip install azure-ai-evaluation[remote]
 ```

-Finally, ensure that you assign the proper storage permissions for CosmsDB.
+Finally, ensure that you assign the proper storage permissions for CosmosDB.
 This can be done with the following command:

 ```Shell
 az role assignment create --role "Storage Blob Data Contributor" --scope /subscriptions/<mySubscriptionID>/resourceGroups/<myResourceGroupName> --assignee-principal-type User --assignee-object-id "<user-id>"